“The best I ever had? That’s tough.”

 “Sure, sugar,” is what Crumley might have written, but I opted for, “Why not?”

 “Thanks.
-I’m having a bit of an issue and I thought, well, hoped, you could be of assistance.”
+I’m having an issue and I thought, well, hoped, you could be of assistance.”

 “What’s going on?”
 I said as I closed the book.